We help dentists form successful partnerships.

-Some of our most successful and happiest clients are involved in partnerships; however, most of the litigation brought to our law firm is a result of partnerships not having a written, comprehensive partnership agreement in place.
-As a result, as time goes by, anger, frustration and, ultimately, a desire for revenge begins to consume the partners.
+Some of our most successful and happiest clients are involved in partnerships; however, most of the partnership dispute litigation brought to our law firm is a result of a partnership’s failure to have a written, comprehensive partnership agreement in place.
+As a result and as time goes by, anger, frustration and, ultimately, a desire for revenge begins to consume the partners.

-Our representation goes well beyond the formation, drafting and finalization of the partnership agreement in that our representation focuses on the unique individual members of the partnership and meeting with all the interested parties to develop a common set of goals, beliefs and desires in attempting to create a partnership that is as unique as the individuals themselves.
+At Wood and Delgado, our representation goes well beyond the formation, drafting and finalization of the partnership agreement in that our representation focuses on the unique individual members of the partnership and meeting with all the interested parties to develop a common set of goals, beliefs and desires in attempting to create a partnership that is as unique as the individuals themselves.
 Some of the important areas that our partnership agreements cover are: